stIncMale/sandbox-java/readme.md

-A repository for examples (from [Tech Blog](https://sites.google.com/site/aboutmale/techblog)), temporal, test and research Java projects.
+A repository for examples (for [Tech Blog](https://sites.google.com/site/aboutmale/techblog)), temporal, test and research Java projects.